ArduPilot/ardupilot_wiki/common/source/docs/common-holybro-kakutef7mini.rst

 - CRSF also requires a T6 connection, in addition to R6, and automatically provides telemetry.
 Set :ref:`SERIAL6_OPTIONS<SERIAL6_OPTIONS>` to "0".

-- SRXL2 requires a connecton to T6 and automatically provides telemetry.
+- SRXL2 requires a connection to T6 and automatically provides telemetry.
 Set :ref:`SERIAL6_OPTIONS<SERIAL6_OPTIONS>` to "4".

 Any UART can be used for RC system connections in ArduPilot also, and is compatible with all protocols except PPM.
 See :ref:`common-rc-systems` for details.